Redtash1/ComfyUI-Windows-Intel-Arc-GPUs/README.md

 1. Run 1st Intel Driver Install.bat

-   This uninstalls all the Nvidia Drivers and installs all the Intel Drivers and Dependencies from the requirements.txt file.
+   This installs all the Intel Drivers and dependencies from the requirements.txt file.

 ![ComfyUI Run Order](Pictures/Run_1st_Intel_Driver_Install.png)